What is ERA?

 Can books published by government departments or university departments be included?

-Books published by entities which do not meet the HERDC definition of 'commercial publisher' may be eligible if they have been peer reviewed.
+Books published by entities which do not meet the ERA definition of 'commercial publisher' may be eligible if they have been peer reviewed.

-Can chapters in art exhibition catalogues cound in the DIICCSRTE collection?
+Can chapters in art exhibition catalogues cound in the ERA collection?

 Generally no, although it depends on the content and the publishers.
-Galleries are generally not recognised as commercial publishers, although the National Gallery of Australia and the National Gallery of Victoria are now accepted by DIICCSRTE.
-However these chapters/articles can be entered as non-HERDC categories.
+Galleries are generally not recognised as commercial publishers, although the National Gallery of Australia and the National Gallery of Victoria are accepted.
+However these chapters/articles can be entered as non-ERA categories.

 What if the journal has no ISSN?

-Articles in journals not having an ISSN are not eligible for HERDC and ERA.
+Articles in journals not having an ISSN are not eligible for ERA.
 Enter them in ARIES as category C2.

 What if a journal has an ISBN number instead of an ISSN?